 A multiemployer plan is a plan that is created and maintained by two or more unrelated companies through collective bargaining.
 These plans may involve one or more union.
 Multiemployer plans often cover workers in the same or related industries.
 Such plans are common in sectors where workers may have jobs with different employers within the industry over time, such as the transportation, construction, and hospitality industries.

-PBGC insures most defined benefit plans offered by private-sector employers.
-Defined benefit plans promise to pay a specified benefit, usually a monthly amount, at retirement for life.
-Some insured plans, including cash-balance plans, may state the promised benefit as a single account balance, which may be paid as a single lump sum or as a monthly amount.
+PBGC insures defined benefit plans offered by private-sector employers.
+Most defined benefit plans promise to pay a specified benefit; usually a monthly amount, at retirement for life.
+Others, including cash-balance plans, may state the promised benefit as a single account balance, which may be paid as a lump sum or as an annuity.
+Although PBGC insures most defined benefit plans, some are not covered.
+For example, PBGC usually does not insure plans offered by:

-- "Professional service employers" (such as doctors and lawyers) if the plan covers 25 or fewer employees (now and at all times in the past)
+- "professional service employers" (such as doctors and lawyers) with fewer than 26 active employees enrolled in the plan (now and at all times in the past),

 Your employer or plan administrator will be able to provide a copy of the "Summary Plan Description," or SPD.
 The SPD states whether your plan is covered by the PBGC program.

-Additionally, PBGC maintains a list of insured single-employer pension plans.
+Additionally, PBGC maintains a list of insured single-employer pension plans at http://search.pbgc.gov/single-employer/.
 While the list is not comprehensive, it does include most single-employer plans that are insured by PBGC.

 Yes.
 Under the single employer plan, there are three categories of termination: